Arin Hanson

-Arin Joseph Hanson (born January 6, 1987), also known by the pseudonym Egoraptor, is an American YouTuber, actor, rapper, and animator.
-He is well-known for his Flash cartoons, as well as being the co-founder and co-star of the popular YouTube Let's Play series Game Grumps.
+Arin Joseph Hanson (born January 6, 1987), also known as Egoraptor, is an American YouTuber, actor, rapper, and animator.
+He is well known for his Flash cartoons, as well as being the co-founder and co-star of the popular YouTube Let's Play series Game Grumps.

 Hanson has created numerous shorts and web series on Newgrounds and YouTube, including The Awesome Series, which parodies video game franchises like Pokémon and Metal Gear, and Sequelitis, a series of animated video essays in which he humorously compares a video game and one of its sequels.
 He has also voice-acted for television and video games.
-He regularly collaborates with Ninja Sex Party, a musical comedy duo consisting of Game Grumps co-host Dan Avidan and Brian Wecht, with whom he formed the video game-based parody musical trio Starbomb.
+He regularly collaborates with Ninja Sex Party, a musical comedy duo consisting of Game Grumps co-host Dan Avidan and Brian Wecht, with whom he formed the nerdcore/parody musical trio Starbomb.

 Early life

 Arin Hanson was born to Lloyd and Maurette Hanson on January 6, 1987, in Margate, Florida.
-For a few years, his family lived in New Hampshire, however Hanson largely grew up in Florida.
+For a few years, his family lived in New Hampshire, but Hanson largely grew up in Florida.
 From an early age, he had an interest in art and experimented with stop motion animation.
-Hanson's mother pulled him out of high school following the first day of his junior year after he had moved; he instead pursued and received a GED.
+Hanson's mother pulled him out of high school after the first day of his sophomore year; he instead pursued and received a GED.

 Career

 Animation

 Hanson joined Newgrounds under the name "Egoraptor" on September 16, 2001.
 He released his first animation on DeviantArt, titled "Final Fantasy 7 Flash Spoof", on September 18, 2004.
 He submitted his first Awesome animation, "Metal Gear Awesome," to Newgrounds on February 23, 2006.
 Hanson went on to upload other comedic video game-related animations, as well as four separate animated webseries (which he then uploaded to YouTube later on); Awesome, short animated videos that parody video games, Lemon 'n Bill, a comedic series in which an anthropomorphic bullet and lemon get trapped within video game worlds, Girlchan in Paradise, a parody of shōnen anime.
 After producers at MTV saw "Metal Gear Awesome", Hanson was then approached by the channel to produce animated shorts for MTV's online gaming show, The G-Hole.

 Hanson continued animating through the early 2010s with Sequelitis, a series in which Hanson compares a video game and its sequel along with animations throughout the video.
 A fourth and final episode of the series was released in 2014.
-According to fellow animator and Game Grumps alumnus Ross O'Donovan, changes to YouTube made it increasingly difficult to support animation channels from the mid-2010s.
-Even though, Hanson has expressed that he misses animating.
-In 2015, Hanson expressed his condolences to RWBY creator Monty Oum after his death, considering him an influence on his animation.